VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Our Approach: VeriGraph

 Given an image $I$ of a scene, the goal of scene graph generation is to create a graph that accurately represents the scene's structure.
 The scene graph comprises a set of vertices $V$, representing objects in the scene, and a set of edges $E$, describing the relationships between objects in $V$. $R$ represents a set of possible relations between objects in the scene.
 An edge $e_{uv} \in E$ between two vertices $u$ and $v$ in the scene is then defined as $e_{uv} = \{u, v, r\}$ where $r \in R$ and $u, v \in V$.
 The scene graph for image $I$ is thus represented as $G = \{V, E\}$.

 In \name, the set of relations $R$ includes basic spatial relations such as \{\text{in}, \text{on}\}.
 However, this set is flexible and easily adapted for other tasks.
 To address the issue of varying object names (e.g., tabletop, table, and countertop for the same object), we maintain a global dictionary of unique object names $D$ for scene graph generation.
 This dictionary encompasses all objects that could be present in any scene.
-The scene graph generator $SGG$ takes the image $I$, the global dictionary $D$, the set of relations $R$ and the task description $T$ and returns a scene graph.
-We define the graph generator as\looseness=-1
+The scene graph generator $SGG$ takes the image $I$, the global dictionary $D$, the set of relations $R$, and the task description $T$ and returns a scene graph.
+We define the graph generator as:\looseness=-1

 When generating scene graphs, $T$ is set to null except for the target scene graph for tasks where the target scene is described using natural language, in which case the task instruction/goal scene description $T$ is used in the graph generation process. \name uses $SGG$ to generate the initial and goal scene graphs.
-An example scene graph is shown in \Fref{fig:scene_graph}.